-As stated in my previous blog, retail execution is a unique branch of CRM, focused on managing the relationship with retail outlets, helping sales field teams to ‘do more, know more and sell more’ of their product.
+As stated in our previous blog, retail execution is a unique branch of CRM, focused on managing the relationship with retail outlets, helping sales field teams to ‘do more, know more and sell more’ of their product.

 There are key terms widely used in fast-moving consumer goods and liquor industries that might be unfamiliar to someone outside of these fields.

 Artificial Intelligence (AI) – the theory and development of computer systems able to perform tasks that normally require human intelligence, such as visual perception, speech recognition, decision-making and translation between languages